 Three Poems by Gwendolyn Brooks

-The following clever poems by former Poet Laureate, Gwendolyn Brooks, offer slices of life as only that observant poet could do.
-"We Real Cool" offers a catchy refrains of the simple word "we."
+The following clever poems by former poet laureate, Gwendolyn Brooks, offer slices of life as only that observant poet could do.
+"We Real Cool" offers a catchy refrain of the simple word "we."
 And the obnoxious behavior of "we" finds the chickens coming home to roost in the final line.